MarkVI2/G_AI096_AI115_ECM025_CSE223/README.md

 ### Phase 2: Classification Model

-- Uses the cluster-labeled data to train a meta-classifier framework
+- Uses the cluster‑labeled data (from Phase 1) as ground truth labels
+- Trains a meta‑classifier framework on engine data features
-- Employs XGBoost as the primary classifier, enhanced with ensemble techniques
+- Employs XGBoost as the primary classifier, enhanced with ensemble stacking
-- Predicts the current degradation stage (0 to 4)
+- Predicts the current degradation stage (0 to 4) for each time cycle
-- Provides probability estimates for each degradation stage
+- Outputs both class predictions and probability estimates per stage
+- Uses both training and test datasets (cluster labels on test set are generated via the clustering pipeline) for training and evaluation

 ### Phase 3: Regression Model